Tim Commandeur: Personal life

 Commandeur dated model and actress April Rose Pengilly, daughter of INXS musician Kirk Pengilly, from 2011 to 2014.
 Commandeur has been dating Laura Lee Scott since 2014 and were due to be married in October 2020 but had to postpone due to the pandemic.
 They eventually married in 2022 at Sydney’s Strickland House.
 The wedding was featured in Vogue Australia.

 Operator Please recorded their first EP in Commandeur's father Roulf's professional recording studio on the Gold Coast.
 When Roulf died in 2016, Commandeur inherited his father's recording gear, including Genelec speakers.

-Commandeur's first drum kit was a 1960s Premier Jazz kit that his father bought from the local Avon lady for $400 after her husband died.
+Commandeur's first drum kit was a 1960s Premier Jazz kit that his father bought from the local Avon representative for $400 after her husband passed away.

 In 2017, a fire broke out in a studio in Marrickville, which saw Commandeur losing recording equipment to fire damage.